Eng-Joe99/Cyber-Security-Attacks-Analysis/README.md

-# Cyber-Security-Attacks-Analysis
-A project that explores insights into global cybersecurity incidents using a dataset from Kaggle.
-Includes data cleaning, analysis, and visualization steps implemented in Python and Power BI.
 # Cybersecurity Attacks Analysis and Dashboard

 This repository contains a data analysis project focused on global cybersecurity incidents.
 The project aims to uncover patterns and insights using data cleaning, exploration, and visualization techniques.
 The final deliverable includes a dashboard created in Power BI to effectively communicate the findings.